The Longest Night

 Perhaps the contrast was created to keep us centered and engaged in the story of our lives.
 The in-between seasons are often the most comfortable for us physically and that’s because energetically we are literally centered at those times between the extremes.
 Between the powerful magnetism of dark and light, especially from the dark which we confuse for being the furthest from the light of oneness.

-Awareness of this magnetic movement through time can offer some peace through the ups and downs– the dark and light.
+Awareness of this magnetic movement through time can offer some peace through the ups and downs––the dark and light.
 There are other things that can ease our anxieties when we are in the throes of either extreme.
 The stone beings can be of great help throughout each of the seasons.
 There are those that can offer us grounding when we need – the heavier, darker stones like hematite and jasper and pyrite.
 Then there are those that can take us up into the light when we need like selenite, thulite and ice quartz to name just a few.
 However, it’s best to be open and trust that the perfect stone for each situation will make itself known.
-The stones are very special that way – and if you need help, you can always get in touch and I’ll be happy to help you connect to the perfect stone for you.
+The stones are very special that way.

 sending lots of love through the darkness and the light…